-- Provide a range of traditional condiments at meal times e.g. salt, pepper, tomato sauce, soy sauce, fish sauce, chilli, Tabasco sauce, olive oil, vinegar and salad dressings. - Regularly include consumers' favourite meals in menu plans ask consumers and/or family members for recipes and instructions on the correct way of preparing these dishes. - Identify and celebrate special occasions with a culturally/religiously appropriate dish, and invite families, friends and community members. - Obtain specific items and meals from external sources, where necessary. - Plan regular outings to local restaurants for a meal or arrange for food to be delivered for residents on special occasions. - Where possible invite consumers to cook a meal for themselves, with assistance relatives or volunteers from local cultural groups if required.
+- Consider culturally appropriate methods of meal presentation and dining methods, for example, preference for a bowl instead of a plate, or utilising chopsticks or hands instead of a knife and fork. - Ensure consumers are adequately supported to engage with meals in ways that are in line with their culture, for example offering a bowl of water and a towel with meals for consumers who prefer to eat meals with their hands. - Provide a range of traditional, culturally appropriate condiments at mealtimes, instead of just salt and pepper e.g. tomato sauce, soy sauce, fish sauce, chilli, Tabasco sauce, olive oil, vinegar and salad dressings. - Regularly include consumers' favourite meals in menu plans ask consumers and/or family members for recipes and instructions on the correct way of preparing these dishes. - Identify and celebrate special occasions with a culturally/religiously appropriate dish, and invite families, friends and community members. - Obtain specific items and meals from external sources, where necessary. - Plan regular outings to dine at local restaurants, or arrange for culturally appropriate food to be delivered for residents on special occasions. - Where possible, invite consumers to cook a meal for themselves, with the assistance of relatives or volunteers from local cultural groups if required.